kylemod/covid-info-ph/README.md

 # serve with hot reload at localhost:3000
 $ yarn dev

-# build for production and launch server
+# build for production and launch static app
 $ yarn generate
 $ yarn start